bjd2385/threatstack-rule-manager/backend/README.md

 ```

+## Install

 ### Run the Container

+This is the preferred deployment strategy.
 To successfully start the container, you must define environment variables `USER_ID` and `API_KEY`, which will be used to interact with the Threat Stack platform.
 ```shell
 $ docker run -it -d -e 'API_KEY=<your-key>' -e 'USER_ID=<your-key>' -p 8000:8000 --name ts-rule-manager rule-manager:latest
 814b24dbd26463a9ea96ca256f08bc5f9a8b566670c7b8ea42e362d2e7823163